Receiving Messages

 [[RCCoreClient sharedCoreClient] addReceiveMessageDelegate:self];

-RCIMClientReceiveMessageDelegate can be used to handle receiving real-time messages or offline messages.
-The protocol provides two delegate methods, and only one of them needs to be implemented to listen for message processing.
-The SDK will receive all messages including one-to-one chat, group chat, chatroom, and system messages through this method.
+RCIMClientReceiveMessageDelegate can be used to handle real-time or offline messages.
+The protocol provides two delegate methods, and only one needs to be implemented for message processing.
+The SDK will use this method to receive all types of messages, including one-to-one chats, group chats, chatrooms, and system messages.

-The first delegate method provides the nLeft parameter, which indicates the number of remaining un-received messages.
-You can optimize your app's experience and performance based on the number of nLeft, such as waiting for nLeft to be 0 before refreshing the UI when receiving a large number of messages.
+Method 1 provides the nLeft parameter, which indicates the number of remaining unreceived messages.
+You can optimize your App's experience and performance based on the value of nLeft, such as waiting until nLeft is 0 to refresh the UI when receiving a large number of messages.

 /*!